theckman/he-ipv4-sh/README.md

 What
 ====

+**Please note**: this script has been deprecated by my Perl rewrite.
+You should use the [he-ipv4-perl](https://github.com/theckman/he-ipv4-perl "https://github.com/theckman/he-ipv4-perl") script instead.

 This is a maintenance script to ensure that your Hurricane Electric Tunnel Broker IPv6 tunnel is always listening for connections from your current external IPv4 address.

 This script is helpful if you have a dynamic IP address from your ISP.
 The script is also logical and does not needlessly update the IPv6 address via HE's API.